 Kick the Dog: Henry shoots and kills a dog with a nail crossbow.

-Kill the Cutie: Maybe.
+Kill the Cutie: Subverted.
 Henry attempts to kill Connie by throwing her onto thin ice.
 She's saved from drowning, but she spends the rest of the movie in a coma and it's never specified if she ultimately recovered.

 Lack of Empathy: Henry for the seventh time, which makes him extremely Trope Overdosed.
 In particular when he asks Mark about how his mother looked when she died and described how his baby brother looked and felt as a corpse.